Your plants can be on their way to you in less than two days with Grower Direct Express!

 Should you cut back Potentilla?

 As with any flowering shrub, timing your pruning is imperative, but Potentillas require only minimal pruning to keep them in any shape you desire.
-Early spring pruning before it starts to grow is best done by selectively cutting out the oldest and tallest stems down to the base, leaving the younger and thinner stems in place for best bloom production.
+Early spring pruning is recommended - before it starts to grow is best.

 Powerful Potential With Potentilla!

 Add some cheer to your garden with these prolifically flowering little dynamos!
-Potentillas are as cold-hardy, easy-care, and low maintenance as possible and the perfect finishing touch to your garden's design!
-There’s not more you can ask for when it comes to low-growing little plants with so much potential!
+Potentillas are cold-hardy, easy-care, and low-maintenance, and the perfect finishing touch to your garden's design!
+What more can you ask for when it comes to low-growing little plants with so much potential?

 Thwart chill, snow, erosion, deer, drought, rabbits - the list goes on!
 Find your new favorite Potentilla for your landscape and reap the benefits of these bundles of joy from Nature Hills Nursery!